CamiloGarciaLaRotta/personal-site/content/blog/matane.md

 flooding the car with a salty mist.
 We've been driving since dusk
 and we know we won't be able to continue for long,
-but that's ok.Nobody said Matane would be easy to reach.
+but that's ok.
+Nobody said Matane would be easy to reach.